berjusti/berjusti/README.md

 Hello!
 My name is Justyna from Poland, currently 7 years in Berlin (I prefer the short version, Justi).
 I do content on film and tech from FLINTA* perspective.
 I am a data-driven project manager, therefore I can easily communicate with stakeholders.
 In addition, these skills are sharpened through improv comedy.
 I specialize in music and truthful comedy, which means a deep understanding of the present moment.

-## Skills
+## Skills and Current Projects

-**Skills: Python / SQL / Machine Learning Algorithms/ Agile & SCRUM / Business Intelligence**
+- **Python / SQL / Machine Learning Algorithms/ Agile & SCRUM / Business Intelligence**
 - 🔭 I’m currently working on a film recommender that utilizes Natural Language Processing to minimise the hurdles of selecting a right movie to watch.
 - 🌱 I’m currently learning TensorFlow: Machine & Deep Learning Solutions
 - 👯 I’m looking to collaborate on Algoraving